Connector Board

 Pi GPIO

-- J3: 8-pin GPIO header for control signals (see assembly guide for pinout)
+- J3: 8-pin GPIO header for control signals (see below for Connection Guide for Raspberry Pi 5)

 LED Output